-Preterite vs. Imperfect in Spanish
+Preterite vs. Imperfect

 Many students have trouble knowing when to use the preterite tense or the imperfect tense, as they both refer to actions in the past.
 There are several general rules you can follow to know when to use one tense or another.
 Additionally, many Spanish phrases tend to be used only with the preterite or only with the imperfect, so memorizing them is very helpful!
 In this article, we’ll take a look at the general uses of both tenses, as well as helpful “trigger” phrases.